hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/cdata/graber.md

 * **Asynchronous Operations:** Be mindful of asynchronous operations.
 Make sure that the tests properly await results before asserting.

-This significantly improved example demonstrates a much more robust and effective approach to testing the `Graber` class using pytest and mocking, making it a great starting point for adding comprehensive test cases.
+This significantly improved example demonStartes a much more robust and effective approach to testing the `Graber` class using pytest and mocking, making it a great starting point for adding comprehensive test cases.
 Remember to fill in the missing details specific to your code.